lostjared/MXVK/README.md

 Current example executables:

+### `cfg_example`
+- Small MXVK configuration API smoke test.
+- Reads and increments a value in `test.dat` to verify config persistence.

 ### `hello_world`
 - Demonstrates a minimal custom Vulkan pipeline in an `mxvk::VK_Window` subclass.
 - Shows how to handle swapchain recreation hooks and render loop integration.